Title

 Magic menu doesn't get refreshed through MP-costing weapons -

-[Rune Edge], or Ogre Nix (they use MP to inflict critical hits), and then access the Magic menu immediately after: even though he should lack the MP to cast many of his spells, these [won't] have been greyed out.
+Have a character waste all of his MP through Illumina, Ragnarok, Punisher, [Rune Edge], or Ogre Nix (they use MP to inflict critical hits), and then access the Magic menu immediately after: even though he should lack the MP to cast many of his spells, these [won't] have been greyed out.

 To be sure, the wrongly lit-up spells still won't be castable if selected.